 Hari Proczyk is an Austrian racing driver who participated in many touring car and sports car competitions since starting his career more than twenty years ago.
-He was many times among the front–runners but never won a championship title.
-Most recently, he contested in the ADAC TCR Germany.
+He was many times among the front-runners but never won a championship title until 2018 when he triumphed in the ADAC TCR Germany.

 Born in November 1975 in Knittelfeld, Harald 'Hari' Proczyk started a racing career in 1995, entering the Formula Ford 1600 Championship.
 In 1998, he moved to German Citroen Saxo Cup, finishing second among junior drivers.
 In 1999, he made two starts in the German Touring Car Challenge (DTC) in a Citroen Xsara and seven starts in the Formula Formula König with Red Bull Junior Team.